Monday, March 3, 2025

 Practice makes perfect.

 Well, maybe not perfect, but we will become more aware of when we need to put our foot down.
 We need to retrain our automatic response from "Yes" to "No".
-We need to learn to become aware of our feelings of uncomfort sooner rather than later.
+We need to learn to become aware of our feelings of discomfort sooner rather than later.
 At first, we might feel guilty because we are accustomed to allowing and making excuses for other people's behavior but the sense of peace and personal power we will feel from saying "No, this is unacceptable" feels so much better.

 The verse from scripture that addresses this issue is Matthew 18:18 which says this: "Whatever you bind(forbid) on earth shall be bound in heaven and whatever you loose (allow) on earth, shall be loosed in heaven.
 In other words, if we want more peace here on earth, we have to forbid the things that cause us to lose it which includes some people and their behavior.